ministryofjustice/elasticsearch-formula/README.rst

   Clustering is not enabled by default.

-  Search line is there to give you control over how you search for hosts to cluster with.
+  elasticsearch.clustersearch provides you control over how hosts recognise oneanother to cluster correctly - in the default case it is set to look for hosts with names starting with elasticsearch, but could be set to role:elasticsearch or similar depending on your needs.

   Note that Clustering relies upon salt mine::